fchavonet/chrome_extension-gpt_stats/README.md

 5. The extension should now appear in your extensions menu.

-> 📌 You can pin it to your browser toolbar via your extensions menu.
+> You can pin it to your browser toolbar via your extensions menu.

-**How to use:**
+### How to use:

 1. Open [ChatGPT](https://chatgpt.com/) in your browser.